ctcl-bregis/ctclsite-python/config/blog/content/blogpost_8.md

 This invalidates the codename "Methamphetamine" though "Levomethamphetamine" and "Dextromethamphetamine" remain valid codenames that may be used if I ever decide to add more HP blade servers.

 The codename "Levoamphetamine" was chosen because of it being much more related to the codenames already being used for the other two HP servers; "Dextroamphetamine" and "Lisdexamfetamine".
+This change is also attributed to my ever growing interest in psychopharmacology and organic chemistry.

 # Work
 I have been getting some work within the last month.